 Students qualify for UMA's quarterly Honor Roll if their grades achieved during that quarter result in a GPA of 3.50 - 3.99.
 A GPA of 4.0 for any quarter qualifies the student for the Dean's List.
-Students should contact the Vice Provost of Programs and Academic Affairs (online) or Director of Education (ground) for information on any additional honors and awards that may be offered by their location.
+Students should contact the Vice Provost of Programs and Academic Affairs (online) at 888-205-2456 or the Director of Education (Clearwater) at 813-387-6774 or the Director of Education (Tampa) at 813-386-3558 for information on any additional honors and awards that may be offered by their location.